mikenomitch/containers/README.md

 ### Container Class

-The main class that wraps a container-enbled Durable Object to provide container functionality.
+The main class that extends a container-enbled Durable Object to provide additional container-specific functionality.

 #### Properties